Samsung Q8F 65″ QLED 4K TV (2018) Review

 In addition to functionality that consumers have come to expect from modern Smart TVs, Samsung packs in other interesting features, like its new ambient mode, which we will discuss on the next page, as well as the newly-announced AMD FreeSync 2 option for gaming consoles and certain AMD video cards (specifically, those with HDMI 2.0 outputs).
 It provides for variable refresh rates to better sync a game engine’s output to the TV’s frame production.
 We tried to get our Radeon Fury to recognize the Q8F as a Freesync monitor, just like it does with our Freesync-enabled PC monitor via DisplayPort, but it couldn’t because the Fury only has HDMI 1.4 outputs.
 That of course means we can’t tell you what refresh rate the Q8F can achieve, but our hunch is that it’s 60Hz, not 120Hz, given that HDMI 2.0 doesn’t provide the bandwidth for 4K/60Hz output.
 With that said, we still applaud Samsung for including this feature, even if the main motivation was to get console gamers onboard with Samsung’s TV line, given that all current consoles use AMD graphics.
 This is definitely not a feature aimed at PC users.

-All right, on the next page we'll get into what it's like to use the Q8F to consume 4K content.
+All right, next we’ll get into what it’s like to use the Q8F to consume 4K content.